Chart Color Schemes

 The level of general health in Boyne Island is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Boyne Island shows superior health outcomes for both younger and older age groups, with low prevalence rates of common health conditions.
+Boyne Island shows superior health results with both younger and older age groups experiencing low occurrences of common health issues.

 Frequently Asked Questions - Health